The Pride of the Fancy: Reviews

 Variety commented that "Daisy Burrell is a charming Kitty, although she is rather inclined to overact.
 Rex Davis does most of the work as Moran, taking and receiving many a hard blow, but whether fighting or making love, he is an exceptionally manly and convincing hero.
 Tom Reynolds presents a delightful character study of the old showman.
 Fred Morgan adds another picture of villainy to his already crowded gallery.
 Pope Stamper does what is required of him as Gordon quite well, and Dorothy Fane proves herself capable of good work by a sympathetic study of the persecuted Hilda."

-Kinematograph Monthly was less kind, commenting "a melodramatic sporting picture with not much detail" and "suitable for uncritical audiences".
+Kinematograph Weekly was less kind, commenting "a melodramatic sporting picture with not much detail" and "suitable for uncritical audiences".